-Any dwelling erected on a Lot shall contain a minimum of 1,000 heated square feet, exclusive of areas in attached or detached garages, carports, storage areas, attics, and unheated porches of any type.
+Any dwelling erected on a Lot shall contain a minimum of 1,000 heated square feet, exclusive of areas in garages, carports, storage areas, attics, and unheated porches of any type.

-No improvements, including without limitation, site preparation on any Lot, or erection of buildings or exterior additions or alternations to any building situated upon a Lot, erection of or changes or additions in fencing, walls or other structures upon a Lot, shall be commenced, erected or maintained on any Lot until the Architectural Review Control Committee has received the plans and specifications therefor and has given its written approval for commencement of construction.
 No cinder block or concrete block of any kind may be exposed on any improvement constructed on a Lot.

 All improvements constructed on a Lot shall be constructed in compliance with all applicable federal, state and local laws, rules, regulations, codes, ordinances of any state, federal or local government or agency having jurisdiction over the Lot.

-All outbuildings shall be approved by the Architectural Review Committee.

 No building may be constructed on any Lot which is closer than twenty (20) feet from the street right of way or closer than ten (10) feet from the property line of any other adjoining Lot; provided, however, that these set-back provisions shall not apply to Lot Nos.
-38, 39, 52 and 53.
+17, 38, 39, 52 and 53 and 54 and 55.

-All construction, landscaping or other work which has been commenced on any Lot or Tract must be continued with reasonable diligence to completion and no partially completed houses or other Improvements shall be permitted to exist on any Lot or Tract, except during such reasonable time period as is necessary for completion.
-All construction must be completed within 18 months after the date upon which it commenced, unless a specified period of extension longer time is approved by the Architectural Control Committee and the Board of Directors.
+All construction, landscaping or other work which has been commenced on any Lot or Tract must be continued with reasonable diligence to completion and no partially completed houses or other Improvements shall be permitted to exist on any Lot or Tract, except during such reasonable time as is necessary for completion.
+All construction must be completed within 18 months after the date upon which it commenced, unless a specified period of extension longer time is approved by the Architectural Review Committee and the Board of Directors.

 7.05.
 Prohibited Activity.
 No noxious, offensive, or unlawful activity shall be conducted on any Lot or on any other part of the Property, nor shall anything be done thereon that may be or become an unreasonable annoyance, inconvenience, or nuisance to the residents of the Property or that unreasonably interferes with their quiet enjoyment of the Property.
-No go-carts or off-road dirt bikes may be operated on the Common Areas, including the roads of the community.
+No go-carts or off-road dirt bikes may be operated on the Common Element areas and/or the roads of Heritage Estates.

 7.06.
 Noise and Disorderly Conduct.
 No Owner shall engage in any disorderly conduct on the Property or cause or allow any disturbance, including but not limited to playing any musical instruments, radio, stereo, or television in a manner that unreasonably disturbs any other Owner.

 7.07.
 Signs.
-The Association shall not regulate or prohibit the use of one sign on a Lot of customary and reasonable dimensions advertising the Lot for sale or the use of indoor or outdoor display of a political sign on a Lot of a size no greater than 24 inches by 24 inches earlier than forty-five (45) days before the day of the election and later than seven (7) days after an election day.
-For purposes of this Section, “political sign” means a sign that attempts to influence the outcome of an election, including supporting or opposing an issue on the election ballot.
+The Association shall not regulate or prohibit the use of one sign on a Lot of customary and reasonable dimensions advertising the Lot for sale or rent or the use of indoor or outdoor display of a political sign on a Lot of a size no greater than 24 inches by 24 inches earlier than forty-five (45) days before the day of the election and later than seven (7) days after an election day.
+For purposes of this Section, “political sign” means a sign that attempts to influence the outcome of an election, including, but not limited to, supporting or opposing an issue on the election ballot.